EASS-HIT-PART-A-2022-CLASS-III/Survey-App/README.md

 To vote on a survey question, use the following endpoint:

     POST /votes

     Request body:
     {
       "question_id": 0,
       "choice": 1
     }

 ### To run the app locally for development

     pip install -r requirements.txt
     uvicorn main:app --reload

+# Frontend side:

+Build the Docker image:
+`docker build -t frontend .`

+Run the Docker container:

+`docker run -it 3000:3000 frontend`

+Visit http://localhost:3000 in your web browser to view the Survey App on the frontend side.